ArinaRadyuk/Repository-data-collector/README.md

 # Repository data collector

-- Collects the following data using Scrapy for each link: repository name, description, link, number of stars, number of forks, number of watching, number of commits, info about the latest commit (author, name, UTC datetime),  number of releases, info about the latest release (version, creation datetime, changelog)
+- Collects the following data using Scrapy for each link: repository name, description, link, number of stars, number of forks, number of watching, number of commits, info about the latest commit (author, name, UTC datetime),  number of releases, info about the latest release (version, creation UTC datetime, changelog)
 - Stores data in MongoDB database

 ## Installation